 Neele Hruby was a student assistant at the Center for the “History of Women Philosophers and Scientists” from November 2018 to January 2019.

-Plamen Markovski was a student assistant at the Center for the “History of Women Philosophers and Scientists” from 2016 to 2018.
+Emily Jayne Meier was a student assistant, aiding the Center “History of Women Philosophers and Scientists” with English translations, from September 2016 to March 2018.